juanjqo/dqrobotics-interface-coppeliasim/README.md

 | Unit Testing | :construction: under construction :rocket: | -- | :pushpin: planned|
 | Packages | :pushpin: planned | -- | :pushpin: planned |

-**The C++20 version is the baseline, and you could expect to be the most stable, reliable, and better-supported version.**
+**The C++20 version is the baseline, and you could expect it to be the most stable, reliable, and better-supported version.**